besmehenni/Forest_wildfire_spreading_convLSTM/README.md

 The wind direction is a quantity resulting from the readings of two or three weather stations around the pixel under consideration.
 It is obtained by an inverse distance weighted (IDW) interpolation method.

 The air temperature factor is not taken into account because it is intrinsic to air humidity (see diagram of humid air).
 The slopes of the relief, a factor of importance of propagation, are not explicitly given to the model.
 Only the altitudes of the cells are given.
+They come from source [3].

 ![PIC2](/md_images/pic2.PNG)

 We decided, rightly or wrongly, to use the Brightness, a quantity measured in the same way as the position of the light by the satellite sensor.
-We believe that the infrared radiation is probably a mirror image of the temperature of the fire and thus of the fire intensity, which research has shown to influence the propagation of the incandescent particles [3].
+We believe that the infrared radiation is probably a mirror image of the temperature of the fire and thus of the fire intensity, which research has shown to influence the propagation of the incandescent particles [4].

 Data collected from fires in Alberta suggest several modes of fire spread.
 One of the phenomena is characterized by enormous apparent fire velocities and is proving to be very devastating.
 It is responsible for fire travel distances of several kilometers per day.
 This phenomenon leaves a swarm of small fires in its trail.